 Our ever-expanding K-12 interdisciplinary curriculum engages and challenges students to learn in a unique outdoor classroom- the garden!
 Our Garden Rangers show the students how they can control the success of the space through their own efforts.

 - Teaching weekly classes in the garden on topics including environmental sustainability, nutrition, and STEM

-- Maintain the campus garden weekly (including holidays) to ensure healthy soil, safe and edible plants, and pest control
+- Maintaining the campus garden weekly (including holidays) to ensure healthy soil, safe and edible plants, and pest control

 - Blogging class lessons and activities weekly

-- Coordinate with Principals and teachers to organize garden beautification projects
+- Coordinating with Principals and teachers to organize garden beautification projects

 Enrich LA has a very unique approach to garden education.
 In our experience, even a little bit of exposure to garden education can make a big impact.
 For this reason, we aim to reach as many students as possible.Thanks to generous aid from our donors and a frugal no-nonsense approach, we are excited to offer the Garden Ranger Program to schools at an extremely low cost.

 Schools are asked to contribute towards the cost as follows: